Mohan Prasad Subedi

 Hi Nepal Travel and Treks Pvt.
 Ltd. is a reputed travel and trekking agency in Nepal, known for its commitment to safety, personalized service, and expertly guided Himalayan adventures that showcase the country’s natural beauty, cultural heritage, and authentic local experiences.
 We offer highly professional guides with years of experience to ensure you get the best trekking adventure that lasts in your memories forever.

-Several variables, including group size, travel preference (guided or independent), season, and lodging and food preferences, affect the overall cost of the Annapurna Base Camp trek.
+Several variables, including group size, travel preference (guided or independent), season, and lodging and food preferences, affect the overall Mt Annapurna Base Camp trek cost.
 Here is a summary of the main elements that contribute to the total cost:

 Accommodation: You will stay in local tea houses or lodges during the trek, which provide simple rooms with either private or shared amenities.
 Season and altitude both slightly raise costs.